 With its ability to access software programs in real-time, cloud computing has now entered the accounting and bookkeeping field as well.
-Cloud bookkeeping makes the accounting process more straightforward and more efficient.
+Cloud based bookkeeping makes the accounting process more straightforward and more efficient.

 The hard reality of starting a business

-You will have often heard the statistics that 8 out of 10 business will fail within 5 years and you may not believe it or maybe you don’t think that is true in Singapore.
+You will have often heard the statistics that 8 out of 10 businesses will fail within 5 years and you may not believe it or maybe you don’t think that is true in Singapore.
 We were also curious and examine some statistics about the formation and cessation of business entities from ACRA between 2014 to 2018.

-On average from 2014 to 2018, the proportion of business that has ceased trading compared to business that was incorporated is 75% which is quite close to the often quoted 8 out of 10 business will fail statistics.
+On average from 2014 to 2018, the proportion of business that has ceased trading compared to a business that was incorporated is 75% which is quite close to the often quoted 8 out of 10 business will fail statistics.

 - Failure to market online